A flight number is simply a unique identifier for a flight.

 International aviation organizations limit the flight number system to only four digits, so there’s a finite number of flight numbers.

-What is the Difference Between a Flight Number and a Ticket Number?
+Difference Between a Flight Number and a Ticket Number

 A flight number identifies a flight.
 It is the same for all passengers on board a plane for a specific flight.